Student Workshop

 Students enrolled in an architecture related program including historic preservation, planning and sustainability are encouraged to participate.
 If you are enrolled in another program such as architectural history, please feel free to register and explain your interest in participating.

-Professors interesting in participating individually or as a group with students are also encouraged to register for the student workshop.
+* Professors who are interested in participating individually or as a group with students are also encouraged to register for the student workshop.

 *Includes five (5) daily lunches and supplies.
 IDC registration is additional.